allegro/blog/_posts/2023-03-23-debugging-hangs.md

 When a thread blocks, it is usually suspended and placed in one of the blocked thread states (BLOCKED, WAITING, or TIMED_WAITING). (...) blocked thread must wait for an event beyond its control before it can proceed".

 This sounds exactly like the situation we are in.
 So there is hope.
-Let's educate ourselves further.
+Let’s educate ourselves further.
 Another excerpt that would prove insightful reads as follows:
 "(...) tasks can block for exteded periods of time, even if deadlock is not a possibility.
 (...)
-One technique that can mitigate the ill effects of long-running tasks is for tasks to use timed resource waits instead of unbound waits."
+One technique that can mitigate the ill effects of long–running tasks is for tasks to use timed resource waits instead of unbound waits."
 This seemed like an answer to our woes.
 However, two mysteries remain.
 Where to put the timeout and what is the thread waiting for.
 To answer those questions we need to inspect the threads in a JVM itself.